Train operating company: Northern Ireland

 The railway network in Northern Ireland is managed differently from that of the rest of the UK.
-The sole company in Northern Ireland that operates trains is NI Railways, which is a subsidiary of Translink, the publicly owned transport corporation, which also runs the Metro buses in Belfast and Ulsterbus coaches around the country.
+The sole company that operates trains is NI Railways, which is a subsidiary of Translink, a state-owned transport corporation, which also runs the Metro buses in Belfast and Ulsterbus coaches around the country.
 NIR is not a TOC under the terms of the Railways Act 1993, which applies only to Great Britain.
-The cross-border service Enterprise (Belfast–Dublin) is jointly operated with Iarnród Éireann, the publicly owned national railway company of the Republic of Ireland.
+The cross-border service Enterprise (Belfast–Dublin) is jointly operated with Iarnród Éireann, the state-owned national railway company of the Republic of Ireland.

 Changes

-Upon privatisation in 1994, the three passenger-operating sectors of British Rail (InterCity, Network SouthEast and Regional Railways) were divided, and their existing operations were let as 25 franchises:
+Upon privatisation in 1994, the three passenger-operating sectors of BR (InterCity, Network SouthEast and Regional Railways) were divided and their existing operations were let as 25 franchises:

 1990–1999

 1994

-The privatisation process began when BR's passenger sectors were divided into 25 train operating units which were gradually incorporated as publicly owned subsidiaries of the British Railways Board.
+The privatisation process began when BR's passenger sectors were divided into 25 train operating units which were gradually incorporated as state-owned subsidiaries of the British Railways Board.
 They acted as shadow franchises prior to being put to tender: